Table of Contents

 allow continuous airflow through the fill structure

-The result is a more stable sleep microclimate — cooler when you run warm, warmer when temperatures drop, and less prone to sudden heat spikes.
+The result is a more stable sleep microclimate — cooler when you run warm, warmer when temperatures drop, and far less prone to sudden heat spikes.

 Designed for this exact problem